-Endometrial cancer is a type of cancer that begins in the uterus.
-The uterus is the hollow, pear-shaped pelvic organ in women where fetal development occurs.
+Endometrial cancer is a type of cancer that begins as a growth of cells in the uterus.
+The uterus is the hollow, pear-shaped pelvic organ where fetal development happens.

-Endometrial cancer begins in the layer of cells that form the lining (endometrium) of the uterus.
+Endometrial cancer begins in the layer of cells that form the lining of the uterus, called the endometrium.
 Endometrial cancer is sometimes called uterine cancer.
 Other types of cancer can form in the uterus, including uterine sarcoma, but they are much less common than endometrial cancer.

-Endometrial cancer is often detected at an early stage because it frequently produces abnormal vaginal bleeding, which prompts women to see their doctors.
-If endometrial cancer is discovered early, removing the uterus surgically often cures endometrial cancer.
+Endometrial cancer is often found at an early stage because it causes symptoms.
+Often the first symptom is irregular vaginal bleeding.
+If endometrial cancer is found early, surgically removing the uterus often cures it.

 When to see a doctor